DelineaXPM/delinea-platform/Scripts/SecretServer/Box/Instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Box Discovery Account Template.xml File](./Templates/Box%20Discovery%20Account.xml)
+- Copy and Paste the XML in the [Box Discovery Account Template File](./Templates/Box%20Discovery%20Account.xml)

 - Click on Save